It draws you in...this wonderful new film, SINK” Mark Rylance

 Everyone on the project agreed to work for deferred fees and profit share in order to get the film made.
-We were very lucky in securing the services of our highly respected Director of Photography and a very experienced and skilful crew.
+We were very lucky in securing the services of our highly respected Director of Photography, Simon Archer BSC and a very experienced and skilful crew.
 Likewise the level of support we’ve had from hire companies and post production facilities has been amazing.
-As a result we have been able to complete the film for just under £35,000, some of which we contributed ourselves, some from investors and some from our crowd funding campaign on Kickstarter.